aarongodin/turnup/Readme.md

 ## Introduction

 For teams and individuals that rely heavily on NPM modules, it gets cumbersome to move changes upstream.
 When you update one package, a lot of menial work is done to update packages that depend on it, branch and commit, and finally review those changes.
-Although a monorepo structure avoids this difficulty entirely, not all scenarios allow for it (especially in orgs where teams have poorly-defined functional dependencies on each other -- see [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law))
+Although a monorepo structure avoids this difficulty entirely, not all scenarios allow for it (especially in orgs where teams have loosely-defined functional dependencies on each other -- see [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law))

 ### Example Use Case